Home Education Programs

 Students with a Disability

-When the affidavit or unsworn declaration is submitted for a student with a disability, it must be accompanied by a written notification of approval that the specific support needs of the student with a disability are addressed by the program.
+When the affidavit is submitted for a student with a disability, it must be accompanied by a written notification of approval that the specific needs of the student with a disability are addressed by the program.
 See

 24 P.S. § 13-1327(d).

-The parent has a choice of who will assure that the educational program addresses the needs of their child, and may be any of the following:
+The supervisor of the home education program has a choice of who will assure that the educational program addresses the needs of their child, and may be any of the following:

 - A teacher with a valid certificate from the Commonwealth to teach special education,